 VSCO’s makers would, of course, like you to share your newly edited images among its global community within the app, and many do.
 But there’s nothing to stop you sharing them to Instagram too, or instead, and a quick search for #vsco or #vscocam will show you how tens of millions are doing just that.

 VSCO offers many more filters than Instagram, so you stand a better chance of finding one that will help your image stand out.
 But with hundreds to choose from, that can be a time-consuming business, so it’s good to have a few trusty go-tos to start out with.
-Here are 10 of our favourites.
+Here are 11 of our favourites.
+We've divided them into paid for and free VSCO filters to make things easier, and used the same image so you can see the difference between the filters.
+Skip to the paid-for filters here.